Ekofebri9/front-end-simple-note-app/README.md

 4. Open your terminal or cmd and type `npm install`
 5. And the last just type in your terminal or cmd `react-native run-android`, be sure if you connected with a device on debugging mode or use the emulator on debugging mode too.

+## Demo APK
+You can try this apk from this link https://drive.google.com/file/d/1_EWchcJBxnNDmydNlsEes0CSoij7zzIN/view?usp=sharing <br>
+<b>Note</b>: <br>
+In this case I built with IP server/back-end in http://192.168.100.67:3002 You can edit IP server in <br>
+<b>/src/public/redux/action/notes.js</b> and <br>
+<b>/src/public/redux/action/categories.js</b> <br>
+Find 'http://192.168.100.67:3002' and replace with your IP server/back-end then rebuild this apk so if you will try this app you can rebuild this app following step from https://facebook.github.io/react-native/docs/signed-apk-android
+<b>If</b> you need more detail of my demo, just visit this link https://drive.google.com/file/d/1MG5aO7fZuX3mKpsg_xdGxDfpGSIdIkh4/view?usp=sharing<br>
+In my video ,I show you what can this app do....<br>
+-fitur sorting asc and desc<br>
+-search by title<br>
+-pull to refresh<br>
+-load more note automaticly<br>
+-different color of note depend on category's note <br>
+-load note by category<br>
+-combine load by category and search and sorting<br>
+-add and delete category, for deleting press and hold until show alert for makesure that you will delete<br>
+-add, edit and delete note, for deleting press and hold until show alert for makesure that you will delete ad for updating just             click press the note <br>

 ## Screenshot from the app
 ![Screenshot_2019-07-07-19-58-34-522_com testapp](https://user-images.githubusercontent.com/50242300/60768904-aa874680-a0f3-11e9-871b-4a28bab63b4e.png)
 ![Screenshot_2019-07-07-19-58-20-435_com testapp](https://user-images.githubusercontent.com/50242300/60768905-aa874680-a0f3-11e9-99c6-2836d15e0253.png)